aicore/Core-Analytics-Server/README.md

 2. `rotateInEveryNSeconds`: The time in seconds after which the log file will be rotated.
 Note that the log file will be rotated when either of `maxFileSizeBytes` or `rotateInEveryNSeconds` threshold is breached.
    1. `storage`: Configuration on where to persist the rotated dump file.
-      1. `destination`: Can be `none` or `linode`.
-If the destination is `none`, the dumps will be persisted in the current machine.
+      1. `destination`: Can be `none`, `local` or `linode`.
+          2. If the destination is `local`, the dumps will be persisted in the current machine.
+          2. If the destination is `none`, the dumps will be deleted as soon as it is rotated.
-      2. If `destination` is `linode`, then provide linode object storage access config here.
+          4. If `destination` is `linode`, then provide linode object storage access config here.
              ```
              // Linode storage config example:
              "storage": {
                 "destination":"linode",
                 "accessKeyId":  "LinodeAccessKeyId",
                 "secretAccessKey":  "LinodeSecretAccessKey",
                 "region":  "LinodeRegion",
                 "bucket": "LinodeBucket"
              }
              ```

 ### systemGenerated configuration
 1. `webDashboardAccessToken` : a random token that can be used to access the web dashboard.
 This is reset everytime the web dashboard is disabled/enabled from the config file.